 Prepare the Covenant.

 A covenant is between you, your spouse and God.
 Sara and I had a lot of help from friends and some pastor friends of ours to develop and customize our own covenant.
-Because we are in graphic design and both appreciate the Constitution, we not only tailored the wording of our covenant, but its appearance as well, to make it look like the U.S. Constitution.
+Because we are in graphic design and both appreciate the Constitution, we not only tailored the wording of pros and cons of dating a fat man, but its appearance as well, to make it look like the U.S. Constitution.
 We had a lot of fun with it.
 But the wording and appearance of your covenant is up to you and your spouse.
 Feel free to use ours as a guide if you like, and customize it to your liking.
 You both must read your covenant thoroughly, and agree on every point.
 You will be living under this covenant for the rest of your lives!

 Continue Talking About It.